brajeshwar/brajeshwar.github.io/_posts/2008/2008-01-05-interview-with-james-gosling.md

----
-layout: post
-title: Java creator, James Gosling does his part of Flash Bashing
+# Java creator, James Gosling does his part of Flash Bashing
----

 I thought <a href="http://www.adobe.com/go/flash/">Flash</a> Bashing, these days, are done only by the Internet's semi-literates!
 Coming from a respectable person like James Gosling, the creator of Java is rather uncalled for.
 Nonetheless, it is understandable since his works somewhat relates him to <a href="http://java.sun.com/javafx/">JavaFX</a> (supposedly, a competitor to the client side apps of the <a href="http://www.adobe.com/platform/flash/">Flash Platform</a>).
 He has all the rights to be on the defensive (rather abusive) perspective towards their extremely successful competitor - Flash.